Hymn History: Turn Your Eyes Upon Jesus Micah Hendry

 It is extraordinary how God uses the simplest realities to teach us great truths.
 Among the many thousands of hymns, Turn Your Eyes Upon Jesus holds a tender place in the hearts of many believers.
-The gentle appeal and tender rebuke urges you to look away from all else and simply “Turn your eyes upon Jesus.”
-Few know, however, this call to fix your eyes on Christ was given by a blind woman!
+The gentle appeal and tender rebuke urge you to look away from all else and simply “Turn your eyes upon Jesus.”
+However, few know that this call to fix your eyes on Christ was given by a blind woman!

-Born in 1864, Helen Lemmel moved to the United States around the age of twelve.
+Born in 1864, Helen Lemmel moved to the United States at about the age of twelve.
 From a young age, her musical ability was noticed by all those around her.

 In 1907, She moved to Germany for 4 years to undergo intensive music training.
 It was here that she would meet her husband.
 Together, they returned to the United States in 1911.
 While in America, she served faithfully in the Lord’s work.
 She dedicated herself to writing, arranging, and teaching songs and hymns of the faith